 Link to purchase on Amazon: https://www.amazon.com/Life-Olaudah-Equiano/dp/1945644915

-13th, an award-winning documentary by filmmaker Ava Duvernay, that explores the history of racial inequality in America, specifically as it pertains to the criminal justice system.
-When they see us is a biopic miniseries, also directed by DuVernay, that tells the story of the Central Park 5, five African American and Hispanic teenagers who, because of race, class, and a corrupt criminal justice system, were wrongfully convicted for the rape and assault of Trisha Meili, a 28-white woman who was attacked while jogging in Central Park.
+13th, an award-winning documentary by filmmaker Ava Duvernay, explores the history of racial inequality in America, specifically regarding the criminal justice system.
+When They See Us is a biopic miniseries, also directed by DuVernay, that tells the story of Central Park 5.
+The Central Park 5 were five African American and Hispanic teenagers who, because of race, class, and a corrupt criminal justice system, were wrongfully convicted for the rape and assault of Trisha Meili, a 28-white woman who was attacked while jogging in Central Park.

 LA 92 and Let it Fall are two documentaries that explore the 1992 LA Riots.
-On March 31st, 1991, Rodney King, a black construction worker was pulled over by police officers after a high-speed chase.
-The officers who pulled him over proceeded to beat Rodney King while he was on the ground unarmed and the incident was caught on camera.
-After much public uproar, the officers were tried, but they were subsequently acquitted by an all-white jury.
+On March 31, 1991, police officers pulled over Rodney King, a black construction worker, after a high-speed chase.
+The officers who pulled him over beat Rodney King while he was on the ground unarmed, and the incident was caught on camera.
+After much public uproar, the officers were tried, but an all-white jury subsequently acquitted them.
 Anger and outrage amongst racial minorities in LA led to a six-day riot that shed light on the reality of police corruption and racial tensions between different racial and ethnic groups in the city.

-The Two Killings of Sam Cooke, a documentary on Sam Cooke, a soul singer and civil rights activist whose murder was tragically covered up.
+The Two Killings of Sam Cooke, a documentary on Sam Cooke, details the life of a soul singer and civil rights activist whose murder was tragically covered up.

-Other films that showcase important issues around race, class, gender, identity, and ethnicity include:
+Other films that showcase essential issues around race, class, gender, identity, and ethnicity include:

 The Death and Life of Marsha P. Johnson.
-Marsha P. Johnson was a black transwoman who is largely credited with throwing the first brick in what would be called the Stonewall Riots and the subsequent birth of Pride and the modern LGBTQIA+ movement.
-Johnson was an advocate and an activist who sought to provide shelter and a safe space to homeless queer youth.
-Ms. Johnson was found floating in the Hudson River in 1992, and her death still remains unsolved, though some speculate foul play.
+Marsha P. Johnson was a black transwoman who is largely credited for starting the Stonewall Riots and the subsequent birth of Pride and the modern LGBTQIA+ movement.
+Johnson was an advocate and an activist who sought to provide shelter and a safe space for homeless queer youth.
+Ms. Johnson was found floating in the Hudson River in 1992, and her death remains unsolved, though some speculate foul play.

-Moonlight is an academy award winning film that is a fictional narrative which explores the story of two black gay youth as they grow from young boys into men against the backdrop of the inner city of Miami Florida.
+Moonlight is an award-winning film that is a fictional narrative that explores the story of two black gay youth as they grow from young boys into men against the backdrop of the inner city of Miami, Florida.

 What Happened Miss Simone is a documentary on the life of Nina Simone, a legendary singer and activist whose career and legacy, though prominent today, was sideline during her time.

 In recent months we have been exposed to the absolute depths of depravity within the human heart.
 We witnessed a lynching by white supremacists who chased and gunned down Ahmaud Arbery, a young black jogger.
 There has been an increase in racial attacks on Asian Americans in the wake of the novel coronavirus.
 Black and brown transwomen continue to experience the highest number of homicides amongst any group in America.
-Knowing what we know, seeing what we have seen it is easy to be cynical about the world and humanity.
-But We have also seen the capacity for love and humanity come together to protest injustice and demand change all around the world.
+Knowing what we know and seeing what we have seen makes it easy to be cynical about the world and humanity.
+But We have also seen the capacity for love and humanity come together to protest injustice and demand change worldwide.
 We have seen people from all walks of life come together to protect each other and stand up for what is right.
 We are in a chaotic and challenging time for everyone.
-This is not an issue that will be solved in a day, in a week, or in a year.
-The fight for equality has always and will always be a constant battle.
+This is not an issue that will be solved in a day, week, or year.
+The fight for equality always has and will always be a constant battle.
 But there are ways to educate yourself and make meaningful strides towards a better future for everyone.
-And if we continue to learn, to teach, to hope, to dream, and to fight, we will find a way to move forward.
+And if we continue to learn, teach, hope, dream, and fight, we will find a way to move forward.